 At Cleveroad, we provide the precise numbers in the Detailed estimate document during the Planning stage.
 The document has a minimum and a maximum number of hours required to implement each piece of functionality.
-If you want to get a detailed estimate of your idea, please get in touch with our managers and they will eagerly help you.
-In case you don’t need the precise figures, you can try our app cost calculator to know the rough cost to build a peer to peer marketplace.
+If you want to get a detailed cost to build your own marketplace, please get in touch with our managers and they will eagerly help you.

 After you know how much time is needed, you can calculate how much money you’ll need.
 Just multiply the number of hours by your vendor’s hourly rate.
 Take a look at the following table that shows how your budget of a sophisticated and fully-functional marketplace project can vary by developers’ rates.
 The table includes the average time for design, project management, and quality assurance, as well.